ionide/ionide-vscode-fsharp/CONTRIBUTING.md

 ### Building

 Fork, from the github interface https://github.com/ionide/ionide-vscode-fsharp
- - if you don't use a certificate for commiting to github:
+ - if you don't use a certificate for committing to github:
 ```bash
 git clone https://github.com/YOUR_GITHUB_USER/ionide-vscode-fsharp.git
 ```